 - Almost all written exhibit information was in German on my visit, bar the occasional item tags and one or two video presentations.
 Audioguides to selected items are available.

 - Neighbouring rooms house the historical instruments collection (also part of the same institution).
-Don’t mix the two up – you don’t want to fend off a rampaging armoured Hungarian with nothing but a violin and a small container of rosin.
+Don’t mix the two up.
+You don’t want to fend off a rampaging armoured Ottoman using a violin bow and a small container of rosin.

 How to get to the Imperial Armoury